-We offer many full leaf, loose teas and several cut leaf teas in pyramid tea bags.
+We offer many full leaf, loose teas, including several in elegant pyramid tea bags.
 Nepali Tea Traders' teas are natural or organic.
 Like fine wine, our selections are limited in availability and provide delightful, subtle variations from season to season.
 We also offer some of our favorite accessories to make loose tea brewing easy and convenient.

 The most popular beverage in the world after water, tea is delicious and has important health benefits.
 Unsweetened tea is virtually calorie free and has significantly less caffeine than coffee.
 According to a research overview from the Tea Association of the USA, “Tea contains flavonoids, naturally occurring compounds that have been shown to have antioxidant properties.
 Antioxidants work to neutralize free radicals, which scientists believe over time …contribute to many chronic diseases.”
 The overview also points to one study that suggests that tea may help strengthen the immune system and to another that says that “preliminary research suggests that drinking tea may have effects on body weight, fat accumulation and insulin activity.”